punkpeye/mcp-proxy/README.md

 This starts a server and `stdio` server (`tsx server.js`).
 The server listens on port 8080 and `/mcp` (streamable HTTP) and `/sse` (SSE) endpoints, and forwards messages to the `stdio` server.

 > [!NOTE]
+> **About the `--` separator:**
+> - The `--` separator is **optional** when you don't need to pass options to mcp-proxy
+> - Use `--` when you need to pass options to mcp-proxy (like `--port`, `--shell`, etc.) to clearly separate them from the command
+> - Without `--`, the first positional argument is treated as the command, and all subsequent arguments are passed to that command
-> The `--` separator is required to separate mcp-proxy options from the command being proxied.
+> - The `--` separator is also useful when the command itself has flags that might conflict with mcp-proxy options

 options: